-Teachers needed all the help they could get this school year, and that includes robots.
+Teachers needed all the help they could get during the pandemic, and that includes robots.
 Yellow Medicine East Schools (YME) used grant money to buy a “Swivl” robot and accessories that made online and hybrid learning easier for teachers and students.
 Swivl follows a teacher and provides engaging video lessons for students in the classroom and for those learning along at home.

 The grant came from the Archibald Bush Project Fund of the Granite Falls Area Community Foundation, one of Southwest Initiative Foundation’s (SWIF) affiliate partners.